 Recently I’ve been reading articles in the news about the large number of parents who are concerned about getting their children into what they consider the best “academic” preschools in order to make certain they do well when they begin their formal schooling.
 Some are even signing their babies up before they are born!
-This concern and push for an earlier introduction to the academics is troubling.
-One of the definitions in the dictionary for the word academic is, ” that which is too far from immediate reality.”
+This concern and push for an earlier introduction to academics are troubling.
+One of the definitions in the dictionary for the word academic is” that which is too far from immediate reality.”
 I think that’s an apt description of some of the programs being touted to anxious parents.
-Given the research on early brain development, trying to create a “super baby” or “super child,” doesn’t make sense and in fact runs counter to what we are learning about how children’s brains develop.
+Given the research on early brain development, trying to create a “super baby” or “super child” doesn’t make sense and, in fact, runs counter to what we are learning about how children’s brains develop.

 The public is understandably fascinated with this new information, especially the findings that focus on the early development of the brain.

 Contrary to the earlier belief that babies are born with a brain resembling a blank slate, scientists have discovered that learning begins before birth (babies are born recognizing their mother’s voice and music they heard while in the womb) and that children know more and learn faster than was ever thought possible.
 Scientists have also discovered that in the first three to four years, the young child’s brain develops connections (synapses) between cells at an amazing rate, one that will never be duplicated again during the child’s life.
 Unfortunately, this information has been misinterpreted by some to mean that babies and young children need extra stimulation during this “critical” period and that after four, you’ve missed the opportunity to develop the brain to its fullest potential.
 This is not only an oversimplification of the research; it is not true.
 There are two major misconceptions about the development of synaptic connections.